 2. Rent Baby Gear Locally

 Take the money you save by bringing a car seat and look into renting some baby gear locally.
 We did a vacation in Kauai with our daughter when she was one and we wanted to hike the Napali coast but weren’t about to lug the big baby backpack or pay extra for it.
-Instead we rented our same baby backpack from a local mom doing a little side business.
+Instead, we rented our same baby backpack from a local mom doing a little side business.
 For $30 we had our same name brand backpack delivered to our hotel room and had it for a week.
-Win –win for everyone involved.
+Win-win for everyone involved.
 If you want to find these types of services just go a Google search for “baby gear rentals + (insert city)”.

 3. Send Stuff to Your Hotel via Amazon Prime

-Instead of running out to the store the week before you travel and filling your suitcase with these random newly purchased necessities, order then on Amazon and send them straight to your final destination.
+Instead of running out to the store the week before you travel and filling your suitcase with these random newly purchased necessities, order them on Amazon and send them straight to your final destination.
 It will save you room in your suitcase or the hassle of finding a store first thing when you arrive.

 Yep, I mean it.
 You should always have your kids looking their best when flying.
 Not Sunday best but a cute outfit that is still comfortable.
 Having your child well dressed will get them noticed in a good way.
-You give off the illusion that you as a parent have it together enough to have your child dressed well and people will naturally assume that this translates to you having it together flying on a plane.
+You give the illusion that you as a parent have it together enough to have your child dressed well and people will naturally assume that this translates to you having it together flying on a plane.
 This doesn’t mean have them wear an uncomfortable party dress or a sports coat, but going for generally stylish attire that is crisp and clean is a sure fire way to success.
-Is the outfit cute enough that you would wan to take their picture or someone would comment, it’s airport worthy then.
+Is the outfit cute enough that you would want to take their picture or someone would comment, then it’s airport worthy.

-5. Dress Yourself up too
+5. Dress Yourself up Too

-Rather than succumbing to dressing how you are feeling and looking as discheveled on the outside as you are feeling on the inside, fake it.
+Rather than succumbing to dressing how you are feeling and looking as disheveled on the outside as you are feeling on the inside, fake it.
 Make sure that you are comfortable but that little bit of extra effort will go a long way in creating the illusion of sweet and happy Mommy and baby flying together.